What Do You Think Attracts Top Sales Performers to a Role?

 • Do their values and purpose match ours?

-• Did we hire the right person, both from a culture and skill-based perspective?
+• Did we hire the right person from a culture- and skill-based perspective?

-The reason why I bring this up is the sales hiring process needs to be right every single time.
-If not, the cost of a bad sales hire will have a significant impact on the bottom line, the revenue targets your team needs to hit, as well as many other opportunity costs.
+I bring this up because the sales hiring process must be right every time.
+If not, the cost of a bad sales hire will significantly impact the bottom line, the revenue targets your team needs to hit, and many other opportunity costs.

 Furthermore, your best talent won’t want to stick around with deadwood either.